Morning Sickness: What to eat when nothing sounds good

 Foods to eat with morning sickness: Ginger

-In addition to BRATT foods, we think ginger is one of the best foods for morning sickness, and clinical trials support this!
+In addition to BRATT foods, we think ginger is one of the best foods for morning sickness, and clinical trials for morning sickness support this!

 - Randomized controlled trials showed that a dosage of 450mg/day-1.8g/day of ginger supplements improved nausea or vomiting.